Rsantct/pe.audio.sys/pe.audio.sys/doc/80_Bluetooth.md

 ### Pairing and trusting a BT device

-    Commands you need to pair a BT device (e.g: 80:82:23:AA:BB:CC my_iphone)
+Commands that you need to pair a BT device (e.g: 80:82:23:AA:BB:CC my_iphone)

     ~ $ bluetoothctl
     Agent registered